Skip to content

 “So much media involves sound in some way, but we have a lack of a critical language to approach it,” Mulliken says.
 “We have many ways we analyze the visual elements of cinema, television, social media, but the same attention is not given to sound.
 That’s why we need to talk about this — we’re neglecting a massive part of our experiences.”

 Mulliken has taught at Northeastern for 11 years.
-He has a master’s degree in film, and his academic research is at the intersection of sound studies and critical race theory.
+He has a master’s of fine arts degree in filmmaking and a PhD in media studies, and his academic research is at the intersection of sound studies and critical race theory.
 “The question of power is always present, even when we’re analyzing a media text,” he says.
 “We’re always [asking]: how does this privilege a particular way of thinking or hearing?”

 “I’ve wanted to teach this class for a while,” he continues. “[We address] questions of culture, technology and power, and how that works through sound — and the technological media used to create it.”